 Emotion drives decisions, and direct response copywriting is all about getting readers to decide to take the action you want them to take.
 One of the most effective emotions to utilise when it comes to direct response copywriting is fear.

 Using fear in copywriting to persuade a reader to take the action you want is a delicate art.
 Go too far, and you risk entering off-putting clickbait territory.
 Thereâs also the question of ethics.
+It’s a thorny part of content strategy.

 So, before you make use of the powerful emotion of fear in your copywriting, there are some crucial things you need to know.